ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/deep-dive/focus-tracking.md

 ## Focus in the editor UI

-If you read the [previous chapter](#focus-in-the-editor-engine) of this guide you should know that there is already a layer responsible for tracking focus working at the engine–level.
-But while that layer is only concerned by the focus in editor editables, due to the {@link framework/guides/architecture/intro modular nature of the editor framework}, it is oblivious of the user interface.
-This makes sense, for instance, because it is possible to create a fully–functioning editor without the UI and there should be a minimal API provided by the editor engine that allows that.
+If you read the [previous chapter](#focus-in-the-editor-engine) of this guide you should know that there is already a layer responsible for tracking focus implemented in the {@link framework/guides/architecture/editing-engine editor engine}.
+But because the {@link framework/guides/architecture/intro editor framework is modular}, that layer is only concerned by the focus in editable roots of the editor and it knows nothing of the user interface.
+This granularity makes it possible, for instance, to create a fully–functioning editor without the UI.

 As for the user interface of CKEditor, it is a composition of multiple components {@link framework/guides/architecture/ui-library#view-collections-and-the-ui-tree organized as a tree}.
 This tree determines not only the logical structure of the UI (a toolbar has a dropdown, a dropdown has a button, a button has an icon, etc.) but also its behavior, and that includes tracking and maintaining focus as the user navigates and interacts with various pieces of the interface.